 ** Nonprofit and public sector employees are eligible for a 15% discount on tuition for this course.

 As the pressure to “do more with less” increases, many organizations are searching for ways to more efficiently utilize compensation budgets to achieve their strategic goals.
-Directly linking pay to performance is one of the key solutions currently being discussed.
-Understanding how to link pay to performance, creating an appropriate compensation philosophy, and knowing what types of incentive pay are most effective for which groups of employees are critical to the success of incentive and merit pay programs.
+Directly linking pay to performance is a key solution currently being discussed.
+Understanding how to link pay to performance, creating an appropriate compensation philosophy, and knowing what types of incentive pay are most effective for which groups of employees are critical to the successful incentive and merit pay programs.

-This two-day course will outline how to build the appropriate contextual framework for developing, implementing, and evaluating performance-based incentive and merit pay systems.
-Multiple, real-world scenarios illustrate how to achieve business objectives and strategic ambitions.
+This two-day course outlines how to build the appropriate contextual framework for developing, implementing, and evaluating performance-based incentive and merit pay systems.
+Real-world scenarios illustrate how to achieve business objectives and strategic ambitions.
 Emphasis is placed on customized action plans, rather than “one size fits all” solutions.

 Who Should Attend?

-This course is designed for compensation practitioners, analysts, managers and experienced HR professionals and business partners who want to improve their capabilities and insight across a broad spectrum of pay-for-performance considerations.
+This course is designed for compensation practitioners, analysts, managers and experienced HR professionals and business partners who want to improve their skills and insight across a broad spectrum of pay-for-performance considerations.

 Class size is limited to facilitate interaction with faculty, stimulate peer-professional exchange, and create a participatory learning experience.

 Designed in collaboration with senior faculty at Cornell University’s ILR School, this course offers the perfect blend of academic study and practical application.
 The course content includes case studies to illustrate key concepts and utilizes an evidence-based, social science approach.

 - Supporting your business strategy with a performance-based compensation system